-Imagine you are out for a hiking trip, making good progress and having an amazing day.
-However it all goes wrong when your sole of the boot breaks!
-This is not only possible but actually quite common as we will see below…
+Imagine you are out for a hiking trip, making good progress, and having an amazing day.
+However, it all goes wrong when the sole of your boot breaks!
+This is not only possible, but quite common, as we will see below.

 See also: How to Repair Leather Hiking Boots: Extend the Life of Your Leathers